fossfreedom/coverart-browser/README.md

 The cover-view accept images dropped from nautilus (for example) or URLs from the web.

- - Rate tracks and play your favourite tracks from albums
+ - Rate whole albums & individual tracks to play your favourite albums & tracks from albums

+Rate your albums:

+*picture*

 Rate your tracks: